What was life like during the Iron Age?

 A typical day for an Iron Age blacksmith

 Starting the second it got light the same clothes as everyone else would be put on, but this time with the addition of a leather apron.
-Breakfast may be a little better for the blacksmith since it was a job that paid more than farming and because trade was still the primary currency he would have been paid in food and other goods.
-The rest of the day would be spent either powering the bellows and fetching wood for some unlucky village boy, or hammering constantly on a clump of iron to make it strong enough to work with.
+Breakfast may be a little better for the blacksmith since it was a job that paid more than farming and because trade was still the primary currency he would often be paid in food and other goods.
+The rest of the day would be spent either powering the bellows and making charcoal or hammering constantly on a clump of iron to make it strong enough to work with.

 Iron Age tools and weapons were reasonably simple but due to the impurity of the iron and the fact they had to hammer the carbon out, it would require much more time and effort.
 It could take a skilled smith as long as one week to make a single sword from scratch, a process today that would take a few hours.